 This isn't your average old wreck though.
 It was the first chapel built by London's black community, mainly fugitive slaves who arrived via the Underground Railroad.
 It was originally named the African Methodist Episcopal Church and was later renamed the British Methodist Episcopal Church.

-Abolitionist John Brown spoke here in 1858, appealing for funds to fight slavery in the United States.
+Abolitionist John Brown probably spoke here in 1858, appealing for funds to fight slavery in the United States.
 In all probability, Brown's plan was to form a black military company which would join other black fighting units from Ontario to bring about his proposed abolitionist revolution.
-The following year, his raid on Harpers Ferry acted as a catalyst bringing about the American Civil War.
+The following year, his raid on Harpers Ferry acted as a catalyst in bringing about the American Civil War.

 Eventually, London's black community founded another church on Grey Street and 275 Thames Street became a residence.
 In August 1986, an historic plaque was placed on the building by the London Public Library Board.
 The plaque has since gone missing and it's thought that former owners took it with them when they moved.